womenrising/womenrising/README.md

 If you don't have Ruby installed, check out [Getting Started with Ruby](https://github.com/womenrising/womenrising/blob/master/GETTING_STARTED_WITH_RUBY.md)

-1. Clone the repo and cd (change directory) into the womenrising rails app and install the gems.
+1. Fork, then clone the repo and cd (change directory) into the womenrising rails app and install the gems.

   ```sh